Sheet Metal Finishes and Post-Processing

 PEM hardware insertion and riveting are available secondary sheet metal processes.
 Choose from a library of self-clinching fasteners, including:

 Post-process machining can help produce parts with more complex geometries that are difficult to form on a press break machine or other traditional fabrication methods.
-While this service comes at an additional cost and lead time, possible features are:
+While this service adds cost and lead time, possible features are:

 Part marking is a cost-effective method to add part numbers, vendor-specific characters, CAGE codes, and other identifying markings to sheet metal parts.
 Out typical processes for part marking include: